Brendan Nash: England

 Having identified his limited-over batting as an area he wanted to improve on (he scored only 67 runs in five matches) he decided to play for Monton & Weaste CC in the Central Lancashire League (CLL) during the Caribbean's off-season (summer 2008 in England).
 His role as the club's professional cricketer helped him financially to play in Jamaica.
 During his stint in England, Nash played a major part in Monton & Weaste CC defeating Heywood CC in the CLL Wood Cup final on 3 August 2008.
 Nash was named man of the match for scoring scored 46 not out as Monton & Weaste won by seven wickets.

 In 2009, Brendan Nash joined East Lancs in the Lancashire League as professional when their original professional did not arrive.
 He had a superb first season scoring 874 runs in 16 league innings at an average of 72.83 with a high score of 140 and taking 47 wickets at an average of 12.25 from 221.4 overs with best bowling figures of 7/21.
 In the 20/20 competition he averaged a staggering 257 scoring 257 runs in 4 games and only being out once with a high score of 109 not out.
 He also took 10 wickets in 14.3 overs at an average of 7.8 with best bowling figures of 3/1.

-In 2012, Nash, having been dropped from the West Indies national side, signed for Kent, for the 2012 English county cricket season.
+In 2012, Nash, having been dropped from the West Indies national team, signed for Kent, for the 2012 English county cricket season.
 He stayed on for the 2013 season as well.
 On 13 July 2013, Nash guided Kent to an unlikely County Championship win against Gloucestershire, needing a huge total of 411 to win, Nash scored 199 not out, before having to retire due to sunstroke after playing in temperatures of 30C.
 The tail then got the remaining 21 runs needed and Kent won their first game of the season.
 He left the club by mutual consent in August 2015 having played mainly in the Second XI during the 2015 season.